|Allatoona Pass||Allatoona Pass|

 |Indian Seats Trail||Indian Seats Trail|

-Energetic 1.6 mile hike to a panoramic view from Sawnee Mountain
+Energetic 4.0 mile loop trail including a panoramic view from Sawnee Mountain

 |Iron Mine Loop Trail||Iron Mine Loop Trail|